verdverm/verdverm.github.io/_sr/01b-sr.md

 TAG3P can also incorporate the use of tree rewriting systems \cite{Joshi:1975:TAG}.
 By produces only syntactically valid solutions,
-TAG3P biases the search towards those solutions\cite{hoai:2001:framework,hoai:2002:solving}.
+TAG3P biases the search towards those solutions \cite{hoai:2001:framework, hoai:2002:solving}.
 \newline